mplanasgit/project-3/README.md

 Based on this, four cities were chosen for further analysis: San Francisco, New York, South San Francisco (for its proximity to San Francisco) and London.

 ### Stealing coordinates:
-- The filtered companies were mapped on each of these cities.
+- First, the filtered companies were mapped on each of these cities.
-- The **most centric company (the one surrounded by all the other companies)** was chosen and its coordinates were used for requesting the remaining requirements of the employees in [Foursquare](https://location.foursquare.com/developer/reference/place-search).
+- Then, the **most centric company (the one surrounded by all the other companies)** was chosen and its coordinates were used for requesting the remaining requirements of the employees in [Foursquare](https://location.foursquare.com/developer/reference/place-search).

-The following figure shows the maps of San Francisco (left) and New York (right).
+The following figure shows the maps of San Francisco (left) and New York (right), and the markers correspond to the filtered companies.
 The red arrow indicates the most centric company.

 <img src="images/sanfran_companies_modified.jpg" width="236.5"/> <img src="images/newyork_companies_modfied.jpg" width="270"/>